-From the single vineyard, 'Hermanschachern.'
+Produced from the single vineyard, 'Hermanschachern', which mirrors the soils of Chablis; rich in ancient fossils and oyster shells.
 Full-bodied, with great acidity, this excellently shows site definition.
+This is a Grand Cru of Austrian wines.
 The vineyard is now certified organic and suitable for vegans.

 Marion Ebner left home at the tender age of 16 to begin her winemaking career with the highly respected Fritz Wieninger, but her big break came when she bought some Grüner Veltliner fruit from Schloss Gobelsburg and ...Learn more

 “Smooth and creamy, this is a rounded wine that’s soft in texture.
 A good bite of lemon juice acidity adds balance and attractive fruitiness.
 Finishes very clean and fragrant.”

 “This bottling from mature vines in south-facing fossiliferous limestone overlaid with loess benefits from skin contact as well as from entirely spontaneous fermentation, characteristics it shares with bottlings in the upper price range of the Ebner-Ebenauer Grüner Veltliner portfolio.
 Fresh lime, green bean and apple inform a glossy, glycerol-rich palate yet one displaying Riesling-like brightness.
 Thyme, stone, salt, iodine and shellfish reduction lend mouthwatering savor and fascination to an energetically penetrating, refreshing finish. ”